gozo1234/THREE.TextTexture/README.md

 ---

+`.fillStyle = 'White'`

+The color or style to use inside shapes.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.

+---

+`.lineWidth = 0`

+The thickness of lines.
+The pixels are calculated relative to the font size.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.

+---

+`.strokeStyle = 'Black'`

+The color or style to use for the lines around shapes.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.

+---

 `.padding = 0.25`

 The space around the text inside the canvas.
 The pixels are calculated relative to the font size.

 Changing the value will redraw the canvas if `autoRedraw` is `true`.

----

-`strokeStyle = 'black`

-The color of the outline

----

-`outlineWidth = 0`

-The width of the outline

----

-`fillStyle = 'white'`

-This is the base color of the text before the material color

 ---